pjournal/boun01-NazliGul/index.md

 Assignments during the term can be find below.

 ### Assignment 1:
-A report consists of description of myself and some R related videos and posts by using Rmarkdown.
+A report consists of description of myself and some R related videos and posts by using Rmarkdown.<br>
 [R Videos and Posts](https://pjournal.github.io/boun01-NazliGul/Assignment-1-RmarkdownFile_.html)

 ### Assignment 2: